 After powering the device and during the start phase the AI signals undefined statuses on the output pins.
-Those must be ignored until is ready to work.
+Those must be ignored until it's ready to work.

 - Analog remote control of the device must be activated by switching pin REMOTE (5) first.
-Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified (table in 3.5.4.3) - Set value inputs, such as VSEL, CSEL, PSEL and RSEL, if R mode is activated, must not be left unconnected (i.e. floating) during analog remote control.
-In case any of the set values isn't used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different)
+Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
+In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different), so it gives 100% - Switching between sink and source mode can only be done with the voltage level on pin VSEL.
+Also see example d) in 3.6.4.7.

-3.5.4.2 Acknowledging device alarms
+3.6.4.2 Acknowledging device alarms

 In case of a device alarm occurring during remote control via analog interface, the DC output will be switched off the same way as in digital remote control.
-The device would indicate an alarm (see "3.6 Device alarm handling") on the front with LED "Error" and also signal it on the analog interface.
+The device would indicate an alarm (see "3.7 Alarms and monitoring") on the front with LED "Error" and also signal it on the analog interface.
 Which alarms are eventually signaled can be set up in the device configuration via remote control (commands or EA Power Control).

-The alarms MSP, OVP, OCP and OPP have to be acknowledged (also see 3.6).
+The alarms MSP, OVP, OCP and OPP have to be acknowledged (also see 3.7).
 Acknowledgment is done with pin REM-SB switching the DC output off and on again, thats means a HIGH-LOW-HIGH edge (min.
 50ms for LOW), given the default logical level is set for REM-SB.